Israel and Iran trade strikes for a third day as nuclear talks are called off

 Explosions in Tehran

-New explosions echoed across Tehran and were reported elsewhere in the country early Sunday, but there was no update to a death toll put out the day before by Iran's U.N. ambassador, who said 78 people had been killed and more than 320 wounded.
+New explosions echoed across Tehran and were reported elsewhere in the country early Sunday, but there was no update to a death toll released the day before by Iran's U.N. ambassador, who said 78 people had been killed and more than 320 wounded.

 In Israel, at least 10 people were killed in Iranian strikes overnight and into Sunday, according to Israel’s Magen David Adom rescue service, bringing the country’s total death toll to 13.
 The country's main international airport and airspace remained closed for a third day.